cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_7.3.png)

-This don't see here the bell-shaped profile of the statisticians' beloved model, the **normal distrubtion**, but that of a **skewed distribution**.
-This type of distribution, with a well-defined **right tail**, is typical in variables which represent amounts of money.
+We don't see here the bell-shaped profile of the statisticians' beloved model, the **normal distrubtion**, but that of a **skewed distribution**.
+This type of distribution, with a well-defined **right tail**, is typical in series that represent amounts of money.

 ## Q4.
 Trend and distribution for the daily price variation

+We can `calculate` the daily price variation and keep it a separate series, or place it as a new column of the current data frame `df`.
+We choose the second option

 ```
 In [12]: df['dvar'] = df['high'] - df['low']
 ```

+When  displaying the heading rows of the new data frame, we see the new column on the right side.

 ```
 In [13]: df.head()